gluobe/kubernetes-introduction-labs/lab-04/README.md

 ## Task 3: Connecting to your pod

 To connect to your pod, you can use the following command (notice how it resembles the `docker container exec` command in options and functionality):

 ```
-kubectl exec -ti nginx -n lab-04 -- bash
+kubectl -n lab-04 exec -it nginx -- bash

 ---

 root@nginx:/#
 ```

 Notice how the prompt changes.  `exec`-ing into a pod is very powerful for troubleshooting, but keep in mind that by default pods/containers are immutable so remember to not make any changes inside the pods/container.

 To exit run the `exit` command.